Foundation Year (Year 0)

 Part time students on this programme will study modules from Levels 4 to 6 over a minimum of five and a maximum of ten years.

-A range of holistic massage skills and techniques are developed to professional standard in year one.
-Reflexology is also introduced in the first year.
+A range of holistic massage skills and techniques are developed to professional standard in the first year.
+Reflexology is also introduced here.
+Qualitative and quantitative research methods will also be introduced and put into practice in the case studies for holistic massage and reflexology.
 Biomedical science modules in anatomy, physiology and nutrition support the bodywork therapies.
-You will familiarise yourself with other types of complementary and alternative healthcare and examine the importance of issues such as regulation and evidence-based medicine.
-Interprofessional education offers the opportunity to examine client cases alongside students of other healthcare disciplines.
-Qualitative and quantitative research methods will also be introduced and put into practise in the case studies for holistic massage and reflexology.
+You will examine the importance of issues such as regulation and evidence-based medicine and benefit from the opportunity offered by the Interprofessional Education module to examine client cases alongside students of other healthcare disciplines.

 All modules are Core Modules:

-You will learn the skills of aromatherapy and complete your training in reflexology, both to a professional standard.
+You will learn the skills of aromatherapy and complete your training in reflexology, both to a professional standard at Level 5.
+You will continue to develop skills in quantitative research methods including the use of statistical software, and learn about the use of audit.
+These research skills will be used to evaluate the case studies required for aromatherapy and reflexology.
 The biomedical theme will continue by developing your understanding of pathophysiology and mechanisms of disease.
-You will further develop your communication and listening skills.
-You will also develop skills in quantitative research methods including the use of statistical software, and learn about the use of audit.
-These research skills will be used to evaluate the case studies required for aromatherapy and reflexology.
-The Employability and Entrepreneurship module will help prepare you for running your own business and the world of employment.
+You will further develop your communication and listening skills whilst the Employability and Entrepreneurship module will help prepare you for running your own business and the world of graduate employment.

 All modules are Core Modules:

 In your final year, you will undertake a work placement in a health or social care setting and participate in the running of a student clinic open to the general public.
 You will continue to develop your bodywork skills, increase your knowledge of the differential diagnosis of common diseases and examine the influence of psychological and sociological factors on health.
-Each student undertakes a research project, which makes a major contribution to his or her degree classification.
+Each student undertakes a research project, which contributes substantially to his or her degree classification.

 All modules are Core Modules:

-An integrated approach to health care is emphasised throughout the programme and students will be expected to communicate effectively and therapeutically with clients, understand the importance of communicating with other health care providers and be able to evaluate which clients need to be referred to other health professionals for further investigation.
+An integrated approach to health care is emphasised throughout the programme.
+Students will be expected to communicate effectively and therapeutically with clients and other health care providers and be able to evaluate when referral to other health professionals for further investigation is required.

 Learning & Teaching

-Students on this programme should expect to spend approximately the same amount of time studying independently as they do in lectures, tutorials and practical sessions.
-Whilst there is considerable support for learning at the beginning of the programme, as students progress into levels 5 & 6 they are expected to acquire the skills and experience to be self-motivated, independent learners.
+Weekly contact hours are typically between 15 and 20 hours in each of the first 2 years and up to 16 hours in the final year.
+However students should expect to spend approximately the same amount of time studying independently as they do in lectures, tutorials and practical sessions.
+There is considerable support for learning at the beginning of the programme, and as students progress into Years 2 & 3 they are expected to acquire the necessary skills and experience to be self-motivated, independent learners.

-Practical sessions for the bodywork modalities are delivered in newly furbished specialist clinic space fully equipped for bodywork, with electric massage tables, portable massage chairs, and reflexology reclining chairs.
+Practical sessions are delivered in newly furbished specialist clinic space fully equipped for bodywork, with multi-positional electric massage tables and portable massage chairs.
 The areas are divided into separate treatment cubicles for clinics.
 Case study clinics operate on Wednesdays for students in Years 1 and 2, and on Tuesday evenings for final year students.
-All clinics are open to members of the public and university staff and students..
+All clinics are open to members of the public and university staff and students.

-Students are supported in their studies by Year tutors for academic matters and by personal tutors for pastoral concerns.
+Students are supported in their studies by a personal tutor.
 Personal tutorials are formally arranged on a termly basis but personal meetings can also be arranged if and when required throughout the year.
+Smaller teaching groups mean that students have excellent levels of support from the teaching team.

 In 2012 Cardiff Metropolitan played host to CAMSTRAND, the UK's premier conference into developing research in complementary and alternative medicine.